Skip to main content

 UV Tile Discard

-UV Tile Discard (previously known as UDIM Discard) provides an efficient way to toggle portions of a model on and off at runtime.
-This is done by placing portions of the model on different UV Tiles, and then discarding specific tiles at runtime.
+UV Tile Discard (also referred to as UDIM-discarding) provides an efficient way to toggle portions of a model on and off at runtime.
+This is done by placing portions of the model on different UV Tiles and then discarding specific tiles at runtime.

-Traditionally, UDIMs are used to create a grid of tiles, with specific textures placed on different tiles.
-UV Tile Discard simply uses the concept of UV tiles, not doing anything with any textures.
-You can learn more about UV Tiles and UDIMs from Foundry Learn.
+Traditionally, UDIMs are used to create a grid of tiles with specific textures placed on different tiles.
+UV Tile Discard simply uses the same concept of UV tiles, but without modifying the textures in any way.
+You can learn more about UV Tiles and UDIMs from Foundry Learn .

 Known Issues with Screen-Space AO